DataScientistsR7337/ml_intro/Readme_vscode.md

 **vscode_intro** is your private, **vscode_intro.pub** is your public key.
 The **public key** is the one you will keep on the server.

 copy the public key to the server.
-Your first alterantive is using ssh-copy-id
+Your first alternative is using ssh-copy-id

 ```
 ssh-copy-id -i ~/.ssh/vscode_intro user@host